SPG’s AAC & AT mission

 - Assessment, implementation, and documentation using the principles of evidence-based AAC & AT practices with a multimodal approach (high tech, low tech, no tech)

-- Collaboration and consultation to incorporate functional and meaningful goals and objectives that integrate AAC & AT effectively into all educational settings
+- Incorporation of functional and meaningful goal/objectives that effectively integrate AAC/AT into all educational settings

 - Technical assistance and support with selecting, set-up, programming, customizing, and troubleshooting AAC & AT equipment

-What is the difference between an AAC & AT?
+What is the difference between AAC & AT?

 Augmentative and Alternative Communication (AAC) is provided by Speech-Language Pathologists with expertise and training in the area of AAC.
 They analyze the communication needs of students with disabilities and assist in the selection and implementation of a variety of communication tools and strategies.
 Only a licensed SLP may submit for third-party funding of AAC devices.
 They provide training for the communication partners to facilitate communicative success in the educational setting.
 AAC is a subset or one type of AT.
 Learn more about AAC (pdf) >>